Local deep learning workstation 10x times cheaper than web based services

 If you’re wondering why Amazon is so expensive, it’s because they’re forced to use an expensive GPU.
 Data centers don’t use the Geforce 1080 Ti as Nvidia prohibits them using both GeForce and Titan cards.
 This is why Amazon and other providers are forced to use the $8,500 datacenter version and charge a lot to rent it.

 are optimized for performance and designed to allow for up to 4 GPUs.
 CPU have 36+ PCIe lanes, the motherboard have 4 GPUs compatibility, the power supply is 1600w and the CPU is more than 8 cores.

-All of our products lineup use a stylish case made with aluminum and glass panels.
-With a personalized order process you can choose any options you want.
+All of our products lineups use a stylish case made with aluminum and glass panels.
+With a personalized order process, you can choose any options you want.

 We ensure that our computers runs quietly by using water cooling.
 Additionally, we also ensure that the parts make sense for machine learning, for example, the SATA3 SSD is 600MB per seconds while M.2 PCIe SSD is a whopping 5 times faster at 3.4GB per second.